 3. Any one of the following 3 options:

-iii) Dental Physiology (Fall) - 5 credits, and Dental Biochemistry (Spring) - 4 credits; both with limited enrollment (for those contemplating application to Dental Schools).
+iii) Dental Physiology (Fall) - 5 credits, and Dental Biochemistry (Spring) - 4 credits; or Dental Physiology and Fundamentals 2; both Dental Physiology and Dental Biochemistry have limited enrollment (for those contemplating application to Dental Schools).

 Elective Courses as required to attain sufficient credits to graduate.
-A complete list of available graduate courses can be found in the Spring and Fall Course Listings on the Course Information web page, and a simplified list of courses that are commonly take as electives by master's students can also be found here.
-By selecting specific sets of elective courses, students can also complete a concentration within their Master's degree, with current offerings in Biodefense, Neuroscience, Oral Biology, Pharmacological Sciences and Stem Cell Biology.
+A complete list of available graduate courses can be found in the Spring and Fall Course Listings on the Course Information web page.
+By selecting specific sets of elective courses, students can also complete a concentration within their Master's degree, with current offerings in Neuroscience, Oral Biology, Pharmacological Sciences and Stem Cell Biology.

 Each student is provided with an individualized program tailored to their requirements.
 The programs may be completed by full-time students in one year, depending on preparation and goals.
 Average time for completion is 3 semesters.
 Students will be advised to maximize their competitive position for pursuing their goals.
-Students with interest in Public Health or Business Administration should consider a dual degree MS/MBA or MBS/MPH program.
+Students with interest in Business Administration or Public Health should consider a dual degree MS/MBA or MBS/MPH program.
 Examples of individualized curricula:

 Students may also pursue these different interest areas on a part-time basis.